 Newport Beach has entered a partnership with the City of Costa Mesa for shelter beds at the Costa Mesa Bridge Shelter, which opened in Spring 2021.
 In addition to temporary housing, the Bridge Shelter provides case workers who assist homeless individuals with addiction and mental health counseling, job searches, and accessing permanent housing.

 Please watch the video below for a closer look at the Costa Mesa Bridge Shelter:

 Cities and countries are obligated to follow state laws, federal laws and court rulings that define the parameters of what can and cannot be done when addressing the impacts of homelessness.
 Newport Beach, along with the rest of the Orange County cities, must follow and comply with those laws and court rulings.

-In September 2018, the United States Ninth Circuit Court of Appeals ruled in Martin v.
-City of Boise that the Eighth Amendment precludes the enforcement of laws that prohibit sleeping outdoors, on public property, when no alternative shelter is available for those experiencing homelessness.
-The Ninth Circuit held that, as long as there is no option for sleeping indoors, the government cannot criminalize individuals experiencing homelessness from sleeping outdoors on public property.
+In September 2018, the United States Ninth Circuit Court of Appeals ruled that as long as there is no option for sleeping indoors, the government cannot criminalize individuals experiencing homelessness from sleeping outdoors on public property.
 As a result, the federal judge overseeing Orange County's homeless issues was asked to block cities from enforcing anti-camping laws if the city does not have an adequate, alternative sleeping location for these individuals experiencing homelessness, such as a shelter bed or other housing.
-The City has no such facilities at this time.
-The City, along with financing and development partners and social service providers, opened a 12-unit permanent supportive housing community in 2018 for veterans and low-income seniors.
-This community is currently at capacity.